-Chinmayi Balusu, MPH, is the founder and CEO of Simply Neuroscience, a global non-profit organization expanding student involvement in neuroscience and psychology through interdisciplinary education, outreach, and awareness initiatives.
+Additionally, Chinmayi is the founder and CEO of Simply Neuroscience, a global non-profit organization expanding student involvement in neuroscience and psychology through interdisciplinary education, outreach, and awareness initiatives.
 Simply Neuroscience is one of the world’s largest neuroscience learning communities for students, positively impacting 45,000+ young brain enthusiasts across 142 countries/territories.
-Chinmayi is on a mission to revolutionize the world of early neuroscience education — creating a world where youth can pursue their curiosity and passion for the brain, regardless of their location, age, identity, or background.
+Chinmayi and her team are on a mission to revolutionize the world of early neuroscience education — creating a world where youth can pursue their curiosity and passion for the brain, regardless of their location, age, identity, or background.

-In addition to spearheading Simply Neuroscience’s team of 200+ volunteers, Chinmayi serves in advisory roles with neuroscience advocacy and outreach platforms such as HFC, the American Brain Coalition, International Neuroethics Society, and the ALBA Network.
-Furthermore, Chinmayi is a leadership board member of 500 Women Scientists, an international organization serving society by making science open, inclusive, and accessible.
+Chinmayi has served in leadership and advisory roles with global organizations such as the Society for Neuroscience, HFC, American Brain Coalition, International Neuroethics Society, and ALBA Network.
 Chinmayi is a youth science communicator and three-time TEDx speaker who has presented at 165+ hackathons, conferences, summits, high schools, universities, and seminars worldwide.

 Chinmayi is an alumna of the USA National Brain Bee, National History Day California, and Hugh O’Brian Youth Leadership (HOBY).
 For her efforts, she has been recognized as a Global Teen Leader, Alzheimer’s Association Neuroscience Next One to Watch, and Everyday Young Hero as well as a Daily Point of Light Award, Presidential Volunteer Service Award, and One in a Million Award recipient, among other honors.
-In 2019, Chinmayi received Certificates of Recognition from California State Assemblymember Kevin McCarty and Senator (current Vice president) Kamala D. Harris.
+She has received Certificates of Recognition from California State Assemblymember Kevin McCarty and Senator Kamala D. Harris.

-An Indian-American born and raised in northern California, Chinmayi enjoys exploring nature trails, gardening, practicing taekwondo as a 3rd-degree black belt, and watching Telugu movies with family in her free time.
+An Indian-American born and raised in northern California, Chinmayi enjoys exploring nature trails, gardening, reading fiction and non-fiction, practicing taekwondo as a 3rd-degree black belt, and watching Telugu movies with family in her free time.

 Research 👩🏽🔬